About the Program

 - Do Coordinators get paired with a Global Sibling?
 Coordinators are paired with a Co-Coordinator to manage their Global Sibs Family.
-Your Co-Coordinator is your 'Sibling'!

 - What else should I know before applying?
 Ensure you can meet all Coordinator expectations below before applying!

-Global Sibling Coordinator Expectations:
+Global Sibling Coordinator Expectations and Important Dates:

-- Attend the online New Coordinator Meeting: Meet your fellow Coordinators on Wednesday, May 27th, 2021 (7:00 - 8:30 PM PT at the Dashew Center Board Room
+- Attend the New Coordinator Meeting: Meet your fellow Coordinators on Thursday, June 1st, 6:00 - 7:30 PM PT at the Dashew Center Board Room

-- Work Hours: Work with your Co-Coordinator for an average of 5-10 hours per week (e.g. meetings, communication to Siblings, event planning, etc.).
+- Work Hours: Work with your Co-Coordinator for an average of 1 - 5 hours per week (e.g. meetings, communication to Siblings, event planning, etc.).

-Social Media Ambassadors
+Coordinator - Social Media Manager

 Accepted Global Siblings Coordinators are offered an additional opportunity to work as a Social Media Manager.
 This person will work alongside Dashew Staff & Student Programming Assistants to assist in marketing & outreach to program participants and the wider UCLA campus via social media.

-This team of selected individuals will have all responsibilities of a regular Coordinator while taking on additional Social Media Ambassador responsibilities (2-5 hours/week) for the duration of their position.
+The Manager will have all responsibilities of a regular Coordinator while taking on additional Social Media Ambassador responsibilities (1 - 2 hours/week) for the duration of their position.
 Some work during Summer 2023 may be needed based on program needs and Coordinator availability.